 Leora Borek, MD, Medical Director

-Seniors Aging Gracefully Everyday (SAGE) is a program of McLean Hospital offering enhanced outpatient services to men and women age 50 and older with mood disorders, anxiety, or psychotic symptoms.
+Seniors Aging Gracefully Everyday (SAGE) is a program of McLean Hospital offering enhanced outpatient services to men and women age 50 and older with mood disorders, anxiety, or adjustment disorders.

 Download Fact Sheet (pdf)

 SAGE provides intensive treatment on an outpatient basis, enabling older adults to address their illness while remaining independent in their homes or communities.
 This level of care may prevent the need for hospitalization, shorten a hospital stay or serve as a “step down” from inpatient care.

 Individualized treatment plans are developed for each patient.
 The SAGE program includes group psychotherapy and individual counseling, as well as other group and individual meetings.
 Patients attend the program Monday through Thursday, 10 am to 11 am.
 New patients attend all sessions for an initial two-week period for evaluation and stabilization.
 Individual therapy appointments for counseling and psychopharmacology are scheduled before or after the 10 am groups.